jeanbourgain8/jeanbourgain8.github.io/output/posts/Substack/Page/Goodreads/Read/murder-on-orient-express-agatha-christie-review/index.md

 ## Book Review
 ---

-I've finished reading the book, on whole, it's an one time read.
-If there is anything that I'll take home from the book, that would be, its unconventional sentences, quite different from what I'm aware of.
-If & when I wish to grasp it, I'll read the book again.
-Finally, I've read one of Agatha Christie's, this will be my first non-fiction read, in a typical sense.
+I've finished reading the book.
+On whole, it's a one time read.
+If there is anything that I'll take home from the book, that will be its unconventional sentences, quite different from what I'm aware of.
+Finally, I've read one of **Agatha Christie's**!
+This will be my second detective-fiction/mystery author reading, my first one is **Earl Stanley Gardener** (Perry Mason Series).

-I did observe the emphasis placed on parallel, case-based thinking, it provided me a positive feeling, as, I've been trying to get back to that style of thinking for some days, after having taken a good long break from it.
-I'm also eager to compare the protaganist with Perry Mason's, I shall one day, do it.
+In the book, I did observe emphasis placed on parallel, case-based thinking.
+It gave me a positive feeling.
+I've been trying to get back to this way of thinking for some days, after having taken a good long break from it.
+I'm eagerly looking forward to compare Agatha's protaganist **Hercule Poirot** with Stanley's **Perry Mason**.

-Concluding, It's a breezy read, it won't take much time to finish, hold your expectations moderate.
+Concluding, it's a breezy read and won't take much time to finish.
+Hold your expectations moderate.

 ---
 ## Subscribe!